 This website is designed to act as an 'information portal' offering advice and guidance, as well as the details of the many support organisations which can provide help, information and a range of other associated services that would help you to cope and recover in the aftermath of a crime.

 It has been created so you can find support organisations according to the type of crime you have been affected by and also by geographical area to make it as easy as possible to find the right service to help you.
 You can also search the entire directory.

 If you need more support please use the Contact facility to be put directly in touch with Victim Support.

 Please note, you cannot use this website to report a crime.
 If you wish to report a crime, you should always call 999 in an emergency.
 In all other circumstances please call 101.

 During 2014, Jane’s Policy and Research team worked with partners to review and map all the support services that exist to support victims on Merseyside.

 This six-month process involved surveys, focus groups with victims and workshops with those agencies already working to support victims.

-This lengthy research programme enabled this website to be created, providing an extensive database of these organisations, and direct contact details, to help victims to find local or national support to suit their needs.
+This lengthy research programme enabled this website to be created and launched in 2015, providing an extensive database of these organisations, and direct contact details, to help victims to find local or national support to suit their needs.